The Old Rep: Origins

-Architect S. N. Cooke, a colleague from the Birmingham School of Art, collaborated with Barry Jackson in the creation of the theatre.
+In September 1912, Jackson purchased a small plot of land in Station Street in-between the Market Hotel (built in 1883) and C.F.
+Marlow Wine Merchants.
+The street was then a major artery in the city, with the street leading straight to the Market Hall and access to New Street Station opposite.
+He employed the architect S. N. Cooke, a colleague from the Birmingham School of Art, who collaborated with Barry Jackson in the creation of the theatre.
 Both Jackson and Cooke took inspiration from the democratic nature of theatres that they had visited in Germany.
-The design of The Old Rep was particularly influenced by Max Littmann's 1908 Künstlertheater in Munich.
+The design of the theatre was particularly influenced by Max Littmann's Münchner Künstlertheater which had been built in 1908.
+In March 1914, a set building and painting workshop was built in the neighbouring Hinckley Street, which is still connected to the theatre at the back.